-- The House Tutor is first involved and makes every attempt to resolve the student's issue. - Where difficulties still arise the House Patron will follow up by interviewing the student.

-• If concerns continue then the School Counsellor and/or Head of Secondary Students will be involved.
+- The Year Coordinator is first involved and makes every attempt to resolve the student's issue. - Where difficulties still arise the Year Coordinators will follow up by interviewing the student. - If concerns continue the School Counsellor and/or Head of College will be involved.